 In 1969, they moved to Macon, Georgia to join the roster of Capricorn Records, where they moved into a home that later became a museum.
 They recorded their notable Filmore East album before Duane died in a motorcycle accident in 1971.
 The next year, Oakley died in another motorcycle accident also in Macon.

 After mourning these deaths, the band continued playing.
 The band broke up in the 1980s but twice reunited.
 Later career highlights include induction into the Rock and Roll Hall of Fame and a residency at New York City’s Beacon Theatre.
 Some of the band’s most famous songs include “Melissa,” “Midnight Rider,” and “Ramblin’ Man.”

-Visit Macon also has their own itinerary for fans of the band.
-This post contains affiliate links.
+Visit Macon also has its own itinerary for fans of the band along with the Macon Music Trail.

 Big House Museum

 The Allman Brothers Band Museum, called The Big House, is a Tudor-style home rented by Berry Oakley and wife Linda in 1970.
 It became a crash pad for members of the band as well as their friends and families until 1973.

 Today, the home functions as a museum with rooms upon rooms of memorabilia, instruments, posters, and everything in between.
 Some rooms have been restored to how they would have looked when the band looked there.
 The pool table that Gregg played with Cher is still there.
 Tours are self-guided and there is an admission fee.